w3f/polkadot-wiki/docs/learn-polkadot-host.md

 - State storage and the storage trie along with the database layer.
 - Consensus engine for GRANDPA and BABE (some logic exists on the runtime).
 - Wasm interpreter and virtual machine.
-- Low level primitives for a blockchain, such a cryptographic primitives like hash functions.
+- Low level primitives for a blockchain, such as cryptographic primitives like hash functions.

 A compiled Polkadot runtime, a blob of Wasm code, can be uploaded into the